elunna/nerfhack-changelog/README.md

 * shriekers can shriek from any distance whenever they see you.
 * all spheres (shocking spheres, flaming spheres, etc) cannot be genocided
 * all spheres explode on death (unless cancelled)
-* skeleton/shade slow attack is ineffective vs undead
+* skeleton and shade slow attacks are ineffective vs undead
-* soldiers get half as many C-and-K-rations and cannot load both types of rations (K-Mod)
+* soldiers get half as many C-and-K-rations (K-Mod)
 * soldiers and their higher ranks get level, speed, AC, and MR boosts (K-Mod)
 * soldiers can generate with shuriken
 * seducing monsters will introduce themselves before stealing items (Splice/xnh)